top of page

 Step 2: Choose Your Adhesive and Grout

-Use waterproof adhesives and mold-resistant grout.
+Select waterproof adhesives and mold-resistant grout to ensure longevity.

 Step 3: Prepare the Surface